L4ser-Security-Labs/rasptor/README.md

 **Rasptor** is a lightweight tool for Raspberry Pi Zero/2W that routes all system traffic through the [Tor network](https://www.torproject.org).
 It also provides a safe way to disable or toggle this routing without breaking your system.

+*NOTE: This isn't a Tor proxy — Rasptor transparently tunnels all outbound traffic through Tor at the OS level.*

 **Maintained by [L4ser Security Labs](mailto:l4sersec@gmail.com)**

 ---